 As Accounting Officer, the Principal has responsibility for reviewing the effectiveness of the system of internal control.
-Her review of the effectiveness of the system of internal control is informed by:
+Their review of the effectiveness of the system of internal control is informed by:

-- the work of the externally appointed internal assurance team. - the work of the executive managers within the College who have responsibility for the development and maintenance of the internal control framework

-• comments made by the College's financial statements auditors in their management letters and other reports.
+- the work of the externally appointed internal assurance team. - the work of the executive managers within the College who have responsibility for the development and maintenance of the internal control framework - comments made by the College's financial statements auditors and the reporting accountant for regularity assurance in their management letters and other reports.

-The Principal has been advised on the implications of the result of her review of the effectiveness of the system of internal control by the Audit Committee which oversees the work of the internal assurance team and a plan to address weaknesses and ensure continuous improvement of the system is in place.
+The Accounting officer has been advised on the implications of the result of their review of the effectiveness of the system of internal control by the Audit Committee which oversees the work of the internal assurance team and a plan to address weaknesses and ensure continuous improvement of the system is in place.